Susann Baez Ullberg

-I am an Associate Senior Lecturer in Cultural Anthropology at the Department of Cultural Anthropology and Ethnology.
+I am a Senior Lecturer in Cultural Anthropology at the Department of Cultural Anthropology and Ethnology.

 I was awarded my PhD in 2014 at Stockholm University.
 Before coming to Uppsala, I worked as an analyst and teacher at the Swedish Defence University, and I was a postdoctoral researcher at the University of Gothenburg in the years 2015-2017.

 At present, I am engaged in strengthening Uppsala University’s research on sustainability.
 I am the coordinator of UUSI Water, a shared critical resource and I lead the humanities and social science research network Aquifers in the Anthropocene focusing on geohydrosocial relations and the practices and politics of groundwater.